yousernaym/Artbat_dos/readme.txt

 CONTROLS
 ---------
-Arrow keys(discrete steps) or numpad(continuous, with numlock turned on): left/right or 4/6 - Adjust angle
-  up/down or 8/5 - Adjust power

-page up/page down - Adjust power by larger steps enter/space - Fire
+Adjust power/angle: arrow keys (discrete steps) or wasd (continuous) Adjust power by larger steps: Page up/down
+Shoot: Enter/Space

 OTHER INSTRUCTIONS
 -------------------
 A direct hit will destroy the target.
 A close hit or a fall will cause damage.
 Damage reduces the maximum firepower.
-If the power is reduced by more than 50% the target explodes.
+A reduction by more than 50% destroys the target.

 CEILING/WALLS:
 purple = bounce